BLKDG/components-theme/readme.md

 This includes everything from our top level files (`single.php`, `index.php`, `page.php`, `front-page.php`, `archive.php`, etc.) to the files we create in our `/templates` directory.
 This is where we begin treating the files a little differently.

 In taking some queues from the MVC model, we're now treating high level template files as a 'Controller' of sorts.
 With strict practice/implementation, you should not have any html in these files.
 They are simply there to pass data to & call the appropriate components.
-Utilization of a routing function called `renderComponent()`, we can call the components similarly to the WP Core function get_template_part(), but with the addition of passing in custom data if needed.
+Utilization of a routing method within our `Components\View` class called `Components\View::render()`, we can call the components similarly to the WP Core function get_template_part(), but with the addition of passing in custom data if needed.
 An example of this may look like the following:

 ```
 <?php get_header();